seesharper/LightInject/readme.md

 If we need to expose any of the types within **LightInject** to the outside world, we need to use the [InternalVisibleTo](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.internalsvisibletoattribute(v=vs.100).aspx) attribute.

+### Code Coverage ###

+When installed from [Nuget](http://nuget.org/packages/LightInject/) the [ExcludeFromCodeCoverageAttribute](http://msdn.microsoft.com/query/dev11.query?appId=Dev11IDEF1&l=EN-US&k=k(System.Diagnostics.CodeAnalysis.ExcludeFromCodeCoverageAttribute);k(ExcludeFromCodeCoverage);k(TargetFrameworkMoniker-.NETFramework,Version%3Dv4.5);k(DevLang-csharp)&rd=true) is applied to the classed contained within the "ServiceContainer.cs" file.
+This is by design so that including the file will not affect the overall code coverage percentage of the project that includes the file.
+The code has already been tested (100% coverage) and the test suite is available on [GitHub](https://github.com/seesharper/LightInject).

 ##Service Registration##